mylanconnolly/parallel/README.md

 - 16GB of RAM
 - 256GB NVMe SSD (though I believe it might be a pretty low-quality one)
 - Ubuntu 20.04 LTS (kernel version 5.4.0-21-generic)

-## TODO

-On both of my machines (One 6-core Core i7-8700K and one 4-core Ryzen 7 2700U)
-performance seems to peak at a concurrency level of 4.
-I would like to hunt down the cause of this bottleneck.

-GNU parallel supports building pipelines in its templating language.
-I would like to emulate this, but I feel like it would add a fair amount of complexity.